Eckert (crater)

 Eckert is a tiny, isolated lunar impact crater in the northern part of the Mare Crisium (a circular region of relatively dark, flat material on the surface of the Moon).
 This crater forms a circular pit in the dark surface of the surrounding lunar mare.
 Just to the west is a wrinkle ridge in the mare surface, a feature that is prominent only under oblique lighting from the Sun.
 The nearest craters of note are Peirce to the west-northwest, and Picard to the southwest.
 Both of these craters lie in the Mare Crisium basin.

-The crater is named for American astronomer Wallace John Eckert, and name was approved by the IAU in 1973.
+The crater is named for American astronomer Wallace John Eckert (1902-1971).
+Its designation was adopted by the International Astronomical Union in 1973.